Organizing resources

 - Best efficiency with self-service:

-- No-code(opens in new tab) provisioning is integrated with projects, which means teams with project-level admin permissions can provision no-code modules directly into their project without requiring organization-wide workspace management privileges.
+- Projects integrate no-code(opens in new tab) provisioning, so teams with project-level administrator permissions can provision no-code modules directly into their project without requiring organization-wide workspace management privileges.
+No-code module deployment is into new Terraform Enterprise workspaces, which is a consideration for platform teams managing license consumption.

 Project design

-We recommend automated onboarding.
-This workflow should make use of either the HCP Terraform and Terraform Enterprise provider(opens in new tab) or the HCP Terraform API to automate the creation of the application team project and initial workspaces (such as those for development, test and production) or Stacks and assign the necessary permissions to the teams.
-This will ensure that project allocation is done in a consistent manner.
-A landing zone concept can also be applied here.
+Automated onboarding is critical for the success of your project.
+Use either the HCP Terraform and Terraform Enterprise provider(opens in new tab) or the HCP Terraform API to automate the creation of the application team project and initial workspaces or Stacks and assign the necessary permissions to the teams (we recommend the former).
+This ensures that project allocation is consistent at scale.
+Consider this approach as a landing zone concept.
+Avoid any manual tasks required to onboard new teams as this results in platform team toil at scale.

 Access management and permissions